wachaon/wes/docs/README.en.md

 There are some conditions for packaging.

-1. Only one module can be published in one *repository* .
+1. Only one module can be published in one *repository*

 2. Make sure that the repository name on *github* and the local working directory name are the same.

-3. If you want to publish the package, make the repository *public* .
+3. If you publish the package, please make the repository *public*

-4. Declare module acquisition in top-level scope.
+4. Declare module acquisition in top-level scope

 5. The package *.json* file is created in your working directory with the name *directory_name.json* .
-It cannot be installed if the file is renamed or the file is moved.
+If you rename the file or move the file, you cannot refer to it when installing.

-6.  `node_modules/directory_name` , the bundle fails because it refers to `directory_name.json` .
+6.  `node_modules/directory_name` is the starting point of the bundle

+    ```shell
+        wes bundle directory_name
+    ```

+    Without bundling with

+    ```shell
+        wes bundle node_modules/directory_name
+    ```

+    Please bundle with

 ## *install*